erupt321/ruptchat/README.md

 	//rchat showdrops (Forces drops window to open for 120 seconds)

 	//rchat archive (Turns on Archiving, this will make permanent monthly log files)

+	//rchat resetpos (Resets the chat window to 200x200 location on your screen)

 	//rchat vanilla_mode (Turns on vanilla log mode which turns off styles and uses unchanged client text with color conversion.